FailAcademy/learning/adp-vancouver/_slides/week-07/03-intro-to-bdd.md

 template: inverse

 # Stakeholders

+---
+class: center, middle

+.large[
-.large[Believe it or not, programmers don't call all the shots]
+  Believe it or not, programmers don't call all the shots ]

 ???

-CEOs, product managers, CTOs, designers, sales, marketing, etc. all have their needs, too!
+- CEOs, product managers, CTOs, designers, sales, marketing, etc. all have their needs, too!

 ---

-## BDD
+# BDD

-A way of writing human-readable tests in the form of _stories_.
+A way of writing human-readable tests in the form of **stories**.

 BDD stories have a recognizable structure: